-Background: Alzheimer’s disease (AD), an irreversible complex neurodegenerative disorder, is most common
+Background: Alzheimer’s disease (AD), an irreversible complex neurodegenerative

-was carried out using in silico techniques.
+(1-10) was carried out using in silico techniques.

 on mouse AChE enzyme (PDB ID:2JGE, obtained from RSCB PDB) using Auto Dock Tools 1.5.6.

 Results: Based on in silico studies, compound 9 and 10 have been found to have better druglikeness,

-Compound 4 and 9 were predicted with better docking score for AChE enzyme.
+a better docking score for the AChE enzyme.

-Conclusion: The outcome of in silico studies have suggested, out of various substitutions at different
+Conclusion: The outcome of in silico studies has suggested, out of various substitutions at different

 as one of the major limitations of all these compounds.
 Further studies are required to confirm